connexcs/docs/docs/customer/customer.md

 ![alt text][add-Customer]

-The following is a descrtption of each entry found in the customer window:
+The following is a description of each entry found in the customer window:

 * **Customer Name:** A name or unique identifier for each customer.
-* **Paypal Email:** The email address associated witht he customer's PayPal account.
+* **PayPal Email:** The email address associated with the customer's PayPal account.
 (This is relevant when using the IPN API.
 Customer can make payments directly through PayPal instead of using the Customer Portal.)
 * **Website:** The customer's website address.
 * **Status:** The customer's status, i.e.:
   * Active : The customer is active and allowed to pass calls.